LambdaDigamma/laravel-publishable/README.md

 This package allows easy publishing and unpublishing of models by combining scopes and macros.

+## How does it work?

+The package provides a trait `Publishable` for your Eloquent model.
+Your database schema has to have a `published_at` datetime column so that the trait can read and write it.
+By reading this column the package can determine which models already have been published and provide the requested models.

 ## Installation

 You can install the package via composer: